 Can Electric Scooter Batteries Catch Fire?

-It is rare with certified batteries from reputable brands.
-The risk rises sharply with cheap, uncertified cells or grey-market swaps — which is exactly why buying authorized and charging with the original charger matters.
+Battery fires are rare with certified cells from reputable brands — the Chillwee graphene and Phylion lithium packs used in Evee scooters are engineered with protection circuits and built for Pakistan's climate.
+The real risk rises sharply with cheap, uncertified cells and grey-market battery swaps.
+That is exactly why buying factory-sealed from an authorized dealer and charging with the original charger matters so much.

 Are Electric Scooters Safe in the Rain?